rmislam/PythonSIFT/README.md

 This is an implementation of SIFT done entirely in Python with the help of NumPy.
 A wrapper function, ```match_template()```, matches a template to an image and displays the result as a demonstration of the SIFT algorithm.

+Note: this code relies on OpenCV version 2.4.11.

 # Match a template to an image
 The wrapper function ```match_template()``` is used to call ```detect_keypoints()```.